RyanCCollins/restaurant-reviewer/README.md

 npm run setup
 ```

 Note: there is a script to install webpack and other dependencies globally.
 This will be run when you run `npm run setup`.
-If you only run npm install, you need to make sure to also run the global install script: `npm run install-globals`.
+If you need to install the global packages manually, make sure to run both `npm install` and also `npm run install-globals`.

-To get build the package.json and serve with webpack-dev-server, run:
+To build the bundle.js and serve with webpack-dev-server, run:
 ```
 npm run start
 ```